-Scandinavian minimalism is a simple, practical approach to design that produces a comfortable way of life surrounded by the beautiful natural world.
-The goal of this interior design style is to highlight a feeling of gratitude and comfort and to have a simple, full life lived in harmony with nature, while embracing the great outdoors.
+Scandinavian minimalism is a simple, practical approach to design that produces a way of life surrounded by the natural world.
+The goal of this interior design style is to have a simple life lived in harmony with nature, while embracing the great outdoors.

-With its practical functionality and welcoming feel, it’s no wonder that this aspect of Scandinavian design continues to grow in popularity.
+With its practical functionality and natural feel, Scandinavian design continues to grow in popularity.
 Learn more about this soothing interior design style and how you can incorporate its key principles into your space.

 The Origins of Scandinavian Minimalism

 Scandinavian minimalism started in the 20th century.
 This design style emerged out of a desire to create functional but aesthetically appealing furniture and decor that was easily accessible to the general population.
 It stood in contrast to the elaborate decor and style embraced by the wealthy of Europe in the pre-World War I years.

 The focus on functionality without losing a sense of beauty quickly gained traction.
 This was especially true in the northern areas of Europe, where the long winters with limited daylight made maximizing light and comfort a top priority.
 By the 1930s, this simple style really took off in Sweden, Denmark, and Norway.

 During the 1950s and onward, this style spread worldwide after the Lunning Prize was awarded to a number of Scandinavian designers.
 To this day, Scandinavian minimalism continues to gain popularity for its simple functionality and everyday comfort.